Alex Wilson (basketball)

-Alex Brooke "Ally" Wilson (born 21 March 1994) is an Australian professional basketball player for the Perth Lynx of the Women's National Basketball League (WNBL).
+Alex Brooke "Ally" Wilson (born 21 March 1994) is an Australian professional basketball player for the Sydney Flames of the Women's National Basketball League (WNBL).

 Early life

 Wilson was born in Murray Bridge, South Australia.
 She was introduced to basketball through her father who played professionally.

 Career

 WNBL

 Wilson debuted in the Women's National Basketball League (WNBL) in the 2010–11 season for the Adelaide Lightning.
 Her next stint came with the Townsville Fire in 2013–14 and 2014–15, where she won WNBL Rookie of the Year in 2013–14 and a championship in 2014–15.

 In 2015, Wilson joined the Sydney Uni Flames.
 She played five seasons for the Flames and won a championship in 2016–17.
 She overcame three knee surgeries during the early part of her career.

 Wilson joined the Adelaide Lightning for the 2020 WNBL Hub season in Queensland.

 For the 2021–22, 2022–23 and 2023–24 seasons, Wilson played for the Bendigo Spirit.

 On 11 July 2024, Wilson signed with the Perth Lynx for the 2024–25 WNBL season.
 She was named to the All-WNBL First Team and earned Lynx Club MVP.
 In game one of the Lynx's semi-finals series against the Townsville Fire, Wilson scored a career-high 32 points and had nine assists in a 92–87 loss.

 On 8 July 2025, Wilson re-signed with the Lynx for the 2025–26 WNBL season.
 She missed the start of the season after injuring her knee while representing Australia at the Asia Cup and needed surgery.
 In November 2025, she began wearing a face mask to protect her broken nose.
+That same month, she played her 250th WNBL game.
+She was named to the All-WNBL First Team for the second straight year.
+She helped the Lynx reach the WNBL grand final series, where they lost 2–0 to the Townsville Fire despite her 13 points, nine assists and nine rebounds in game two.

+On 4 May 2026, Wilson signed a two-year deal with the Sydney Flames, returning to the franchise for a second stint.